 Aromatherapy Nasal Inhaler- Breath Freely Blend

-Saturate the nasal inhaler wick with these stimulating essential oils:
+Saturate the nasal inhaler wick with these amazing "tree" essential oils:

 Use as needed, inhale in both nostrils three to six times a day.
 This blend is useful to reduce stress and open the respiratory system.